maithilish/scoopi-scraper/notes/appnotes.md

 Cancel the run - If JVM receives Ctrl-C it agains goes for orderly shutdown but immediately starts shutdown hook.
 The shutdown hook run() sets cancel status by calling scoopiEngine.cancel() which in turn sets cancelled flag in JobRunner and waits for normal shut down as explained above using a countdown latch in shutdownModule.
 The cancelled flag in jobRunner breaks it and no more jobs are pushed to taskMediator.
 Whatever running in task pool are eventually are normally completed.
 When monitor checks the condition IShutdown.tryShutdown() changes tmState to SHUTDOWN as a special case because its cancelled flag is set.
 The main method calles scoopiEngine.shutdown() which apart from stopping the metrics and cluster as explained above, also count down the shutdownModule countdown latch.
 The shutdown hook thread waiting on this latch wakes and outputs cancel status and does cleanup such as closing webdriver and log manager and eventually JVM terminates.
 This is graceful termination as whatever already running jobs are completed but no new jobs are allowed to run.

+InterruptedException - Scoopi doesn't use them for shutdown.
+Normally, methods throws them, but few catch them to log message.
+Threads are reinterrupted with Thread.currentThread().interrupt().

 ## Mediators